salkuadrat/lucifer/README.md

 });
 ```

-If you hit `/no-cors` using fetch request from a different origin, it will raise a CORS issue.
+When you hit `/no-cors` using fetch request from a different origin, it will raise a CORS issue.

 All you need to make it work is using the built in `cors` middleware and pass it to the request handler.